TumbleOwlee/env-setup/README.md

 bash -c 'if [ -z "$(which curl)" ]; then echo "Curl missing.
 Aborting."; else bash <(curl https://raw.githubusercontent.com/TumbleOwlee/env-setup/main/Unix/setup.sh 2>/dev/null); fi'
 ```

+But make sure you have at least `which` and `curl` installed.
+Else the oneliner won't work.

 If you are behind a proxy, keep in mind to set `http_proxy` and `https_proxy` accordingly.
 Currently no offline installation is supported.
 The command only uses `bash -c` calling `bash` because the command should work by copy&paste in any shell you are currently using.

 In case you cloned the repository and want to execute the script `./Unix/setup.sh` directly using only local files, just use the following command instead.